ApocalypseCalculator/Someone/README.md

 Created by ApocalypseCalculator.

 To host this bot.
 Clone this repository onto your pc.
-In the bot folder holding index.js, create a file called token.js
+In the bot folder holding index.js, open the file called token.js

-Inside the token.js file, type the following: `module.exports('');` and inside the '' put your bot token. save the file.
+Inside the token.js file, put your bot token inside the `""`. save the file.

 if you have node installed, go to command prompt, head to bot folder directory, and run the `node index.js` command.